 - i.
 Establish the market risk management process to ensure the risk would be identified, measured, monitored and reported. - ii.
 Measure and monitor the market risk and keep it under the risk limit and minimize unexpected loss from market risk. - iii.
-Follow the regulations of Basel Accord.
+Follow the regulations of Basel Accord. - iv.

-- iv.
 Establish the market risk management system and economic capital allocation process. - v.
-Monitor the credit line management of financial instrument, sensitivity analysis, stress testing and the calculation of VaR, and report the result of market risk monitoring to risk management committee periodically and the board of directors quarterly.

-c) Market risk management procedures
+Monitor the credit line management of financial instrument, sensitivity analysis, stress testing and the calculation of VaR, and report the result of market risk monitoring to risk management committee periodically and board of director quarterly. - c) Market risk management procedures